$p$-adic $L$-functions of Hilbert cusp forms and the trivial zero conjecture: Automorphic theory of Hilbert cusp forms

-The aim of this section of to describe the cuspidal automorphic representations contributing to $\rH^d(Y_K,\cL_{k,\sw}^\vee( \C))$ when $K$ satisfies condition \eqref{center-bis}, and to perform some archimedean computations which will be used to interpret cohomologically the special values of automorphic $L$-functions.
-While the general theory is well known the applications we have in mind require an explicit version as in \cite[\S4.4]{raghuram-tanabe}.
+The aim of this section is to describe the cuspidal automorphic representations contributing to $\rH^d(Y_K,\cL_{k,\sw}^\vee( \C))$ for $(k,\sw)$ a cohomological weight as in Definition \ref{d:coh-weight} and $K$ satisfying \eqref{center-bis}, and to perform some archimedean computations which will be used to interpret cohomologically the special values of automorphic $L$-functions.
+While the general theory is well known, the applications we have in mind require an explicit version as in \cite[\S4.4]{raghuram-tanabe}.

-Denote by $\mathfrak{g}_\infty$ (resp. $\mathfrak{k}_\infty$) the complexified Lie algebra of $G_\infty$ (resp. $K_\infty$).
-Using the comparison between Betti sheaf cohomology over $\C$ and de Rham cohomology, and further reinterpreting the de Rham complex in terms of the complex computing relative Lie algebra cohomology, we obtain:
+Let $\gg_\infty$ (resp. $\gk_\infty$) be the complexified Lie algebra of $G_\infty$ (resp. $K_\infty$).
+Using the comparison between Betti cohomology over $\C$ and de Rham cohomology, and further reinterpreting the de Rham complex in terms of the complex computing relative Lie algebra cohomology, we obtain:

 where $\pi$ runs over the cuspidal automorphic representation of $G(\A)$.
 By K\"unneth's formula